-What does a Wardrobe Design do?
+What is a Wardrobe Design?

 Wardrobe Design is an essential aspect of the filmmaking process that focuses on the conceptualization, creation, and management of costumes worn by actors.
 This role is part of the Costume and Wardrobe Department and is integral in shaping the visual narrative of a film or television production.
 The wardrobe designer is tasked with ensuring that the apparel choices reflect the time period, character development, and storytelling needs of the project.